opencog/atomspace/opencog/query/README-constraint-sketch.md

 # Constraint Propagation Brainstorming

 Written by Claude Code, LLM.
-30 November 2025
+30 November 2025 Notes added by Linas.

 Initial brainstorming notes on integrating constraint solving techniques into the pattern matcher.